boobeh123/AstroAuction/README.md

 ## 📢 Developer's Notes - Delete profile

 - Registered users can now delete their profile
-  - The listings the user posts do not delete when the profile is deleted
+  - ~~The listings the user posts do not delete when the profile is deleted~~
-    - You will have to delete your listings then your profile if you want to ensure data is lost
+    - ~~You must delete your listings then your profile if you want to ensure data is lost~~
+  - All data (listings & profile pic) IS deleted when deleting a profile

 ---------------------------------------------------------------------------------------------------------------------------
 # 🛠️ AstroAuction Patch 0.9.014